dolanske/fashao-jam-2024/README.md

 - add intro
 - fix bug where you can drop a tile on a lower tile than the top one
 	- top should be the tallest block, not the latest (Fix)
-- fix typos
 - more china stuff on itch
-- remove arrow key up sthing
-- add a little background overlay / gradient behind the tower at the beginning of the game